 Some have been groundbreaking accomplishments especially in reference to HUD and its policies.
 Through NAHT, tenants have proven that united action can mount an effective campaign to save people’s homes.
 NAHT’s history is best told through its long list of accomplishments.

 Click the links in the list below to view NAHT’s accomplishments in that area.

 - Save Our Homes Campaign

 - Organize the Unorganized

 - Access & Reform at HUD

 - Held unprecedented regular meetings with top HUD officials in Washington to make HUD programs work better for tenants

 - The first-ever publication by HUD, in January 2002, of “fact sheets” for tenants and owners detailing income deductions and exclusions which tenants are entitled to.
 HUD published the fact sheets, posted them on HUD’s web site, and distributed them to owners and management agents.
-In addition, HUD instructed owners to distribute the appropriate “fact sheets” to tenants at income recertification each year.

 - Initiated “Eyes and Ears” meetings between Washington HUD officials and local tenant groups, winning local improvements and making HUD’s bureaucracy more responsive to tenants.